Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/00_summary.md

 The μQuake (microQuake) library serves as a practical mechanism to adopt the standards we outline in this proposal.
 While its foundation lies in Obspy, μQuake is tailored specifically to the nuances of microseismic monitoring.
 Beyond the core capabilities of Obspy, μQuake has evolved over time, with Version 2.0 poised to incorporate support for the ASDF file format and the grid structures proposed herein, ensuring a seamless integration of these new standards.

-Our objective is to see a progressive adoption of the standard by the industry and the supplier and to provide a blueprint for a mode.
+Our objective is to see a progressive adoption of the standard by the industry and the supplier and to provide a blueprint for a modern, expandable and computationally efficient data format suitable for conventional upcoming monitoring alike.

 Your feedback is essential and greatly appreciated.
+To pro

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg4Njg3MDQ4NywtNzk4ODM0MzEsLTE0Nz
+eyJoaXN0b3J5IjpbLTk4Nzc4OTg5NywtNzk4ODM0MzEsLTE0Nz
 cwNjc4MCwtMTUyMzI0MjI0LDE0ODc0MDUyNTMsLTExOTQxODU1
 MzAsMTg0Nzg2MzM0NCwtMjA2MDUxOTE0MCwxNDgxNDY3ODkxXX
 0=